mc100s/guided-exercise-mern-street-art/README.md

 The goal of this iteration is to create a simple page "/list".

-First, in `client/src/api.js`, you have to create a method `getStreetArts`
+First, in `client/src/api.js`, you have to create a method `getStreetArts`:
 ```js
 // client/src/api.js
 // ...

   getStreetArts() {
     return service